hmans/indiepants/README.md

 PosgreSQL 9.4 manually, but that's not good enough.
 The button will start working again once Heroku moves PostgreSQL 9.4 to GA status.

+### Configuration

+Please take a look at `config/initializers/indiepants.rb` for some additional settings that let you further customize your IndiePants installation.

 ### Interesting Links